Supplement and Herb Guide for Arthritis Symptoms

 What we know: Omega-3s block many sources of inflammation, including prostaglandins (pro-inflammatory cytokines) and inflammation-causing leukotrienes.
 They’re also converted by the body into powerful anti-inflammatory chemicals.

 Studies: Fish oil has been extensively studied for dozens of inflammatory and autoimmune disorders.
-A 2017 systematic review looked at the benefits of fish oil for RA, lupus and osteoarthritis (OA).
+A 2017 systematic review looked at the benefits of fish oil for arthritis, specifically RA, lupus and osteoarthritis (OA).
 Of 20 trials involving RA, almost all found that fish oil – in daily doses ranging from 0.2 to nearly 5 grams of EPA and 0.2 to 2.1 grams of DHA – significantly reduced joint pain, stiffness and swelling, and reduced or eliminated patients’ use of NSAIDs.
 Five of seven studies found fish oil improved lupus disease activity in the short-term.
 Four studies for OA were inconclusive, but other research has found fish oil helps reduce OA pain.
-It’s also an effective treatment for gout and may even help prevent gout flares.
+Omega-3s for arthritis, found in fish oil, are als an effective treatment for gout and may even help prevent gout flares.
 Some dermatologists recommend fish oil for their patients with psoriatic arthritis because it may help both skin and joint symptoms.

 Dosage: Fish, capsules, softgels, chewable tablets or liquid.
 For general health, two 3-ounce servings of fish a week are recommended, but supplements are the best source to get a therapeutic dose of fish oil.
 Plus, fish is more likely to be contaminated with mercury and PCBs, which are less common in high-quality supplements.
 Use fish oil capsules with at least 30 percent EPA/ DHA, the active ingredients.
 For lupus and psoriasis, 2 g EPA/DHA three times a day.
 For RA and OA, up to 2.6 g, twice a day.
 For depression, 6.6 g daily.
 For psoriasis, at least 1,000 mg a day.
 Prescription fish oils contain high doses of EPA and DHA; you can get the same amounts over the counter, just look for “high potency.”
 Philip Barr, MD, a physician at Duke Integrative Medicine in North Carolina, recommends the Nordic Naturals brand for potency and purity.